-- 1. Fletcher Allen Health Care Medical Center Campus (ICC-FAHC) allows for an increased development scale and intensity than would typically be found in the adjoining and underlying districts to support continued growth and expansion of the state's academic medical center.
+- 1. University of Vermont Medical Center Campus (ICC-UVMMC) allows for an increased development scale and intensity than would typically be found in the adjoining and underlying districts to support continued growth and expansion of the state's academic medical center.
 As a regional tertiary-level care facility, on-site parking is expected to play a larger role than otherwise would be expected for other institutional campus overlays in order to accommodate the needs of patients and visitors.
 While outdoor spaces and circulation systems should be inviting and accommodating for pedestrians, the overall development of the campus would be expected to emphasize the needs of internal circulation and functions in order to meet patient care requirements; - 2.
 UVM Central Campus (ICC-UVM) allows for an increased development scale and intensity than would typically be found in the adjoining and underlying districts to support continued growth and expansion of the state's flagship academic institution.
-In contrast to the ICC-FAHC, this core campus would be expected to be dominantly pedestrian-oriented, with all but the most essential parking provided off-site.
+In contrast to the ICC-UVMMC, this core campus would be expected to be dominantly pedestrian-oriented, with all but the most essential parking provided off-site.
 Development within this core campus should reflect the institution's core educational values in both design and quality;

-- 3. UVM Trinity Campus (ICC-UVMT) is intended to provide reasonable future use of the Trinity College campus and to preserve the residential character of the existing neighborhoods adjacent to the district.
-This overlay district shall in no manner whatsoever affect the dimensional requirements in the underlying I district; - 4.
+- 3. UVM Trinity Campus (ICC-UVMT) is intended to provide reasonable future use of the Trinity College campus and to preserve the residential character of the existing neighborhoods adjacent to the district; - 4.
 UVM South of Main Street Campus (ICC-UVMS) is intended to provide reasonable future use of the UVM residential and athletic campuses south of Main Street without further intrusion into the surrounding residential neighborhoods.
 This district allows for an increased development scale and intensity than would typically be found in the adjoining and underlying districts to support continued growth and expansion of the state's flagship academic institution.
-This core campus would be expected to be dominantly pedestrian-oriented, with all but the most essential parking provided off-site.
+This core campus would be expected to be dominantly pedestrian-oriented, with all but the most essential parking provided offsite.
 Development within this core campus should reflect the institution's core educational values in both design and quality; and, - 5.
 Champlain College (ICC-CC) allows for an increased development scale and intensity than would typically be found in the adjoining and underlying districts to support the long-term development of this small educational institution.
 Similar to the ICC-UVM, this core campus would be expected to be dominantly pedestrian-oriented, with all but the most essential parking provided off-site.
-Development within this core campus should reflect the both institution's core educational values and the character of this historic residential neighborhood in both design and quality.
+Development within this core campus should reflect the both institution's core educational values and the character of this historic residential neighborhood in both design and quality. - 6.
+Burlington High School Campus (BHS) is intended to provide for increased development scale and intensity than would typically be found in the adjoining and underlying districts to facilitate the long-term use of this site as the city's public high school, and a hub of educational and athletic uses and other district services.
+Buildings are designed with architectural detailing to provide visual interest and create an enjoyable human-scale experience, both within its internal circulation and in relation to the surrounding neighborhood, with the majority of parking to be located behind, to the side, within or underneath structures particularly with respect to frontage along North Avenue.
+Development should reflect the district's core educational values in both design and quality.